MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 There are two distinct types of access to your content in Xbox One:

-*Design-time access*—access from a PC via the XDP tool—allows people working on your products to upload, organize, and work with content, configuration, and metadata, but does not allow them to run or play instances of your products.
+*Design-time access*—access from a PC via Partner Center - Allows people working on your products to upload, organize, and work with content, configuration, and metadata, but does not allow them to run or play instances of your products.

-*Run-time access*—access from an Xbox console—allows your developers, testers, reviewers, and eventually your customers to run and play product instances.
+*Run-time access*—access from an Xbox console - Allows your developers, testers, reviewers, and eventually your customers to run and play product instances.

 > [!NOTE]
 > In order to be available for run-time access, a product instance must be placed in a sandbox.
-Once a build is placed in a sandbox, XDP users or devkit devices that have been granted access to that sandbox can run the instance.
+Once a build is placed in a sandbox, Partner Center users or devkit devices that have been granted access to that sandbox can run the instance.
 To do this, they log on to Xbox One via an Xbox console, using one of their dev accounts—special accounts that function as virtual users for run-time access.

 When we are talking about sandboxes, we are typically talking about run-time access to content that runs on Xbox Live.
 In order to access a service in Xbox Live, a title ID is required.